E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Introduction

-Specifically, we introduce two core sections to the network architecture.
-First, our encoder network considers a {\em hierarchical} structure for the latent code prediction, rather than the solely last layer of the encoder for the prediction as performed in existing forward networks~\cite{Zhu2020InDomainGI}.
-In this way, feature vectors extracted from various spatial levels of the encoder can correspond to different semantic levels of details from the pretrained StyleGAN generator.
+For the network structure design, we have two insights.
+First, it is critical to explicitly decouple the information of different layers.
+In StyleGAN, the latent code of different layers corresponds to different semantic levels, and the later part of the latent code corresponds to the lower level feature information.
+Existing frameworks such as IDGI \cite{Zhu2020InDomainGI} usually only use the final feature compressed by the encoder to regress the latent code, which forces various semantic information to couple together in the final feature.
+Unlike them, our encoder network considers a {\em hierarchical} structure for the latent code prediction.
+In this way, feature vectors extracted from various spatial levels of the encoder can correspond to different semantic levels of details from the pretrained StyleGAN generator, achieving semantic correspondence and reducing the learning difficulty.
 Meanwhile, we find it is not that the deeper the encoder, the better the inversion will be.
 And a {\em shallower} encoder is sufficient for the latent code prediction.

-Second, we adopt a shared {\em efficient prediction head} at each level, which only consists of a global average pooling layer with varied sizes to levels and a full-connected layer.
-It is more lightweight and efficient than the complex and independent heads used in \cite{Richardson2020EncodingIS} that consists of a series of convolutional layers.
+Second, the regression should be performed with as little information loss as possible.
+The pSp \cite{Richardson2020EncodingIS} downsamples the features from the encoder through several convolutional layers until the resolution is $ 1\times1 $, and then regresses the latent code through the full-connected layer, which causes a large degree of information loss.
+Instead, we adopt a shared {\em efficient prediction head} at each level, which only consists of a global average pooling layer with varied sizes to levels and a full-connected layer.
+For features corresponding to the low-level information we use a larger size, which preserves more information and therefore brings performance gains.
+This efficient prediction head is more lightweight and efficient than the complex and independent heads used in pSp \cite{Richardson2020EncodingIS} that consists of a series of convolutional layers.
+With these two network architecture improvements, our network becomes smaller but outperforms IDGI \cite{Zhu2020InDomainGI} and pSp \cite{Richardson2020EncodingIS}.

-Besides the architecture, we introduce two new losses into the loss function for better quality.
-One is {\em multi-layer identity loss}, which provides stronger semantic alignment supervision compared to single-layer identity loss~\cite{Richardson2020EncodingIS} and thus greatly improves the identity consistency between the reconstructed image and the input real image.
-The other is {\em multi-layer face parsing loss}, which helps capture local facial details (\eg, eyes, mouse) for a more fine-grained reconstruction.
+Besides the architecture, we introduce two new losses into the objective function for better effectiveness.
+One is {\em multi-layer identity loss}, which provides stronger semantic alignment supervision compared to single-layer identity loss used in pSp~\cite{Richardson2020EncodingIS} and thus greatly improves the identity consistency between the reconstructed image and the input real image.
+The other is {\em multi-layer face parsing loss}, which helps capture local facial details (\eg, eyes, mouth) for a more fine-grained reconstruction.